uviclibraries/rstudio/troubleshooting.md

 ### Ask someone for help

 As has been said, the best way to learn is to try to troubleshoot the error by yourself.
-However, if that does nto work, you can always ask for help, both in forums in the internet, or to someone you know who might be a more advanced R user.
+However, if that does not work, you can always ask for help, both in forums in the internet, or to someone you know who might be a more advanced R user.
 If you are posting on a particular forum such as StackOverflow, don’t forget to read [their